 Below, Kasia accounts for one small example of the use of these principles:

 “You can add happiness into a space with color, for example.
 Or with how you place furnishings or even with particular objects (accessories) that make you, personally, smile.
 And, to each their own – everyone has different things/people/experiences/places that make them happy.
 For instance, in the quadrant of happiness in feng shui, I incorporated a fly-fishing rod into a design for one of my clients because his “happy place” is being on the river fishing.
 It has made a huge difference in his happiness while he is present in his office space that we created for him.
 I believe that as we all create our own happiness, we create our own spaces.”

 For more specific information about how KK Design uses the principles of vaastu shastra and feng shui within our design, please refer to our Houzz article: Draw on Eastern Principles for Inspired Home Design.

-Also, please feel free to visit our site – specifically our portfolio – to see just how well and how beautifully Kasia blends vaastu shastra and feng shui into her design process: https://designbykasiakarska.com/projects3/
+Also, please feel free to visit our portfolio to see just how well and how beautifully Kasia blends vaastu shastra and feng shui into her design process.

-If you’d like even more information or are curious if these Eastern systems can be incorporated into a project of your own, please get in touch with us.
-We are always happy to help and overjoyed when clients reach out to us with an interest in these energy balancing principles.
+If you’d like even more information or are curious if these Eastern principles can be incorporated into a project of your own, please get in touch with us.
+We are always happy to help.
+And we are overjoyed when clients reach out to us with an interest in these energy-balancing principles.